apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 		- This :abbr:`OSBU (Origin Server Base URL)` must be valid - :abbr:`ATS (Apache Traffic Server)` will perform a DNS lookup on this :abbr:`FQDN (Fully Qualified Domain Name)` even if IPs, not DNS, are used in the :file:`parent.config`.
 		- The :abbr:`OSBU (Origin Server Base URL)` entered as the "Origin Server Base URL" will be sent to the origins as a host header.
 All origins must be configured to respond to this host.

 #.
 Create a delivery service profile.
 This must be done to set the :abbr:`MSO (Multi-Site Origin)` algorithm.
 Also, as of :abbr:`ATS (Apache Traffic Server)` 6.x, multi-site options must be set as parameters within the :file:`parent.config`.
 Header rewrite parameters will be ignored.
 See `ATS parent.config <https://docs.trafficserver.apache.org/en/6.2.x/admin-guide/files/parent.config.en.html>`_ for more details.
-These parameters are now handled by the creation of a :term:`Delivery Service` profile.
+These :term:`Parameters` are now handled by the creation of a :term:`Delivery Service` :term:`Profile`.

-	a) Create a profile of the type ``DS_PROFILE`` for the :term:`Delivery Service` in question.
+	a) Create a :term:`Profile` of the :ref:`profile-type` ``DS_PROFILE`` for the :term:`Delivery Service` in question.

 		.. figure:: multi_site/ds_profile.png
 			:scale: 50%
 			:align: center

-	#) Click :guilabel:`Show profile parameters` to bring up the parameters screen for the profile.
-Create parameters for the following:
+	#) Click :guilabel:`Show profile parameters` to bring up the :term:`Parameters` screen for the :term:`Profile`.
+Create the following :term:`Parameters`:

 		+----------------------------------------+------------------+--------------------------+-------------------------+
 		| Parameter Name                         | Config File Name | Value                    | ATS parent.config value |